Over-customising with Hammerspoon

 I find it irritating to wrangle with Command-Tab or the trackpad to switch between programs when I'm in flow.
 You either have to move away from the keyboard or tab your way through a long list of apps on the screen using visual search.

-To solve this, I configured Hyper-[letter] hotkeys (e.g. Hyper-V launches VS Code) to:
+To solve this, I configured Hyper-[letter] hotkeys (e.g. Hyper-B launches my browser) to:

 This means I don't really need to do 'window management'.
 I can just call up and dismiss apps as and when I need them with near-zero switching cost.